Table of contents

 7. Use Good Product Images for Your E-commerce Stores

 63% of customers think that a product image is more important in online shopping as compared to product descriptions and reviews.
 So high-quality images of the products, as well as videos, are a crucial aspect of the offering.
 It allows customers to envision the product and creates a sense of touch which is lacking in online shopping.

 High-quality photos allow your customer to see all of the key features of your product, and imagine having this product in their life.
 Research has shown that customers are more likely to buy a product if they’re able to hold it.
 Because they can’t physically do this with online shopping, product images help fill in this void.
 Images and videos encourage the sense of touch, inciting the desire to own a particular product.

 Here is an example of the famous beauty brand Charlotte Tilbury, which uses product images and videos to showcase its lipstick.
 The brand shows pictures of the lipstick shade in use, standing idol, and also in the video.
 So the customer can imagine what the product would look like in reality, creating the ultimate user experience.

 Read our blog here to find out about the best image formats to use for your e-commerce stores.

 Product descriptions are an integral and essential part of online sales.
 Because there’s no living, breathing salesperson that can guide your customer through their needs and the products, you have to rely on product descriptions and images to give them the ultimate customer experience.
 It’s all on your product descriptions to do the selling for you, so make sure you’re doing it right.

 Read more about the importance of product data in e-commerce here.
-And while you’re at out, check out Apimio’s Shopify Integration page to see how our Product Information Management tool can help optimize your Shopify stores.
+And while you’re at it, check out Apimio’s Shopify Integration page to see how our Product Information Management tool can help optimize your Shopify stores.